Pakistan tells UN peace and security is its objective in South Asia

-ISLAMABAD, Oct 13 (APP):Reaffirming Pakistan’s commitment to promote peace and stability in South Asia, a senior Pakistani diplomat has renewed his country’s proposal for a bilateral arrangement on a nuclear-test-ban in the region.
+UNITED NATIONS, Oct 13 (APP):Reaffirming Pakistan’s commitment to promote peace and stability in South Asia, a senior Pakistani diplomat has renewed his country’s proposal for a bilateral arrangement on a nuclear-test-ban in the region.

 Speaking in the U.N.
 General Assembly’s main committee, Ambassador Farukh Amil, who is Pakistan’s permanent representative to the United Nations in Geneva, cited growing mistrust and insatiable desire for military dominance on the part of a few countries as factors threatening regional and international security, and said Islamabad’s security policy was defined by “restraint, responsibility and avoidance of the arms race.”